-The two major problems with the linear problem is that it is unable to handle a rapidly growing human population on a planet with limited resources, and the waste generated in the course of production and consumption are part of the biggest problems facing the planet.
+The two major problems with the linear problem are that it is unable to handle a rapidly growing human population on a planet with limited resources, and the waste generated in the course of production and consumption are part of the biggest problems facing the planet.
 Thus, it is apparent that our current system is unsustainable.

-In contrast, the circular economy proposes a closed-loop system, circular design and more sustainable products.
+In contrast, the circular economy proposes a closed-loop system, circular design, and more sustainable products.
 Products are designed in a way that allows them to be reused, either in the biological or technical cycles.
 In other words, all-natural resources are obtained sustainably and are reused and recycled endlessly within a circulatory system, thus preventing waste generation.

 Principles of circular economy

 The circular economy is restorative and regenerative by design, and it is based on three principles: